telerik/xaml-docs/controls/radgridview/export/how-to/export-datetime.md

 __CAUSE__

-In most modern programming environments, dates are stored as real numbers.
+1) In most modern programming environments, dates are stored as real numbers.
 The integer part of the number is the number of days since some agreed-upon date in the past, called the epoch.
 In Excel, June 16, 2006, for example, is stored as 38884, counting days where January 1st, 1900 is 1.

+2) When a DataFormatString has been specified for a given column, RadGridView exports the string representation of the values in that column.

 __SOLUTION__